 In case of an emergency the meeting point is at the front of the Gemini building – they have a covered area, lighting and often observe from Hilo so may be able to provide assistance in an emergency.
 To call the emergency services dial 911.
 To call the emergency services from an EAO telephone dial 8-911.

-If you need to be contacted during the run, the number for the Remote Operations room in Hilo is (808) 969-6555.
-To get an outside line dial 8.
-To call the emergency services dial 8-911.
+If you need to be contacted during the run, the number for the JCMT Remote Operations rooms in Hilo are:

 Hilo – computer terminal